The Floyd Bennett Gardens Association Inc.

 3. At all meeting of the members, 15% of the members entitled to vote, present in person or by proxy, shall constitute a quorum for the transaction of business.
 In the absence of a quorum a majority of the members present may adjourn the meeting and at the new date, a quorum being present, any business may be transacted that could have been conducted at the adjourned meeting.

-4. The President of FBGA, or in his absence the Vice President, shall preside at all meetings of the members.
-If both are absent the members present can select a presiding officer.
-The Secretary of FBGA shall act as the Secretary of any membership meetings, but in his absence, the presiding officer may appoint any person to act as Secretary.
+4. The President of FBGA, or in the President’s absence the Vice President, shall preside at all meetings of the members.
+If both are absent, the members present will select a presiding officer.
+The Recording Secretary of FBGA shall record at any membership meetings, but in the Secretary’s absence, the presiding officer may appoint any person to act as Recording Secretary.

 H. Conflicts between members

 1. Any conflict between members that they are unable to resolve will be referred to the Conflict Resolution Committee.
 This committee will endeavor to resolve the conflict on an informal basis.

 2. If the Conflict Resolution Committee is unable to resolve the dispute, the parties will be advised that the matter must be formally submitted to the Executive Committee.

 3. The Executive Committee will adjudicate the dispute.
 Its decision will be sent to the Board of Directors, who will work with the Breezy Point/Jamaica Bay Unit Superintendent, or his designee, and render a final decision.